codurance/site/careers/craftsman.md

   * Working for a company with a flat structure, with no managers, no architects, and no team leaders.
 Just awesome developers.
   * Recognition and respect for being a great developer.
   * Flexibility in the workplace.
 As long as there is no disruption to the projects and the team agrees, you can work wherever and whenever you like.

-### What technologies do you use?

-We use whatever is fit for purpose.
-We love trying new things and experimenting, and you'll be hard-pressed to find an occasion where none of us are learning a new technology, paradigm, skill or technique.
-We value the ability to learn new things over specific existing knowledge.
-Our industry is incredibly fast-paced, and there's always something new over the horizon.

-Right now, the majority of our clients use **Java**, **Scala**, and **C#** and those are the core skills we are looing for.
-Knowledge of any other language and tools in the **JVM** and **.NET** ecosystems (like **Closure** and **F#**) is highly desirable but not essential.
-Everything else really does differ from client to client, and you will learn them on the job.

 ### I want to apply.
 What do I need to do?